Frequently asked questions

 What does dark web monitoring mean?

 The dark web is a part of the internet known for being an anonymous hub for illegal activities.
 Such activities include the trading of personal information.
-Dark web monitoring is the process of searching these websites for this information (such as passwords and email addresses) and alerting you when your information is found, as part of our data breach alerts feature.
+Dark web monitoring is the process of searching these websites for this information (such as passwords and email addresses) and alerting you when we find your information as part of our Data Breach Alerts feature.

 Why don’t I recognise a business that exposed my data in a data breach?